ufs-community/ufs-srweather-app/docs/UsersGuide/source/Quickstart.rst

 .. note::
    Skip the HPC-stack installation if working on a `Level 1 system <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`_ (e.g., Cheyenne, Hera, Orion).

+The UFS Weather Model draws on over 50 code libraries to run its applications.
+These libraries range from libraries developed in-house at NOAA (e.g. NCEPLIBS, FMS, etc.) to libraries developed by NOAA's partners (e.g. PIO, ESMF etc) to truly third party libraries (e.g. NETCDF).
+Individual installation of these libraries is not practical, so the `HPC-Stack <https://github.com/NOAA-EMC/hpc-stack>`_ was developed as a central installation system to ensure that the infrastructure environment across multiple platforms is as similar as possible.
+Installation of the HPC-Stack is required to run the SRW.

 .. include:: ../../../hpc-stack-mod/docs/source/hpc-intro-text.rst